Oral Fixation Overeating

 20-MINUTE READ

-Are You Hard-Wired to Overeat?
+hre You Hard-Wired to Overeat?

 So why does this keep happening…

-Maybe your ‘why’ is Oral Fixation.
+Maybe your ‘why’ is Oral Fixation Overeating.

+Maybe your why is oral fixation Overeating, which often develops into oral fixation in adults and contributes to an overeating habit..
 Your subconscious has been around since you were born, your oral pleasure and relationship with the first source of nutrition revolve around breastfeeding.

 Imagine, an experience we can’t even remember taking control of us in more ways than we thought.